utah-cs4470-sp23/class/assembly.md

 where `XXX` is the location of that integer argument on the stack and `REG` is the destination register

-For constant integer arguments use this bit of assembly instead:

-    mov      REG, [rel NAME]

-where `NAME` is the name of the constant.

-Finally, if the function returns a `pict` value, it that actually takes an extra first argument.
-Don't get this wrong.
-Set that first argument like so before calling the function:

-	lea      rdi, [rbp - XXX]

-Since it's a first argument, it always takes up the `rdi` register.
-This uses the `lea` command instead of the `mov` command to load the address, not its contents.

 `bool` arguments are moved to their destination register like so:

     mov      ebx, [rbp - XXX]